qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 **Coordinate and Bearing Display**

-* Define :guilabel:`Default bearing format for new projects`
+* Define :guilabel:`Default bearing format for new projects`: used to display the mouse coordinate in the status bar when panning the map canvas.
+It can be overridden in the project properties dialog.

 **Panning and zooming**